Driving Too Slow in the High Speed Lane!

 to drive at high speeds.

-said, isn't it also dangerous to drive too slowly in the high-speed lane?
+Conversely, isn't it also dangerous to drive too slow in the high-speed lane?
 The

 and foremost, highways were developed with several lanes to accommodate not only